aws-samples/sagemaker-ssh-helper/README.md

 *Tip:* If you want to connect processing, batch transform jor or to an inference endpoint with SSH, use `sm-local-ssh-processing`, `sm-local-ssh-transform` or `sm-local-ssh-inference` scripts respectively.

-While this script is running, you may connect with SSH to the specified local port:
+While the `sm-local-ssh-training` script is running, you *may* connect with SSH to the specified local port (but it's not needed for PyCharm Debugger to work):

 ```shell
 ssh -i ~/.ssh/sagemaker-ssh-gw -p 11022 root@localhost